On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

-Critically ill patients often experience pain, which can disrupt cardiorespiratory function, lead to emotional distress, and induce long-term sequelae \cite{pain_psychiatric}.
+Patients in the intensive care unit (ICU) often experience pain, which can disrupt cardiorespiratory function, lead to emotional distress, and induce long-term sequelae \cite{pain_psychiatric}.
 Despite the availability of several analgesic and sedative medications, their use can also have profound, even life-threatening effects \cite{pain_opioids_crisis, opioid_overdoses_crisis}.
 Thus, pain management requires striking a delicate balance between effective pain relief and patient stability \cite{pain_consequences}.

-This is particularly challenging in the intensive care unit (ICU), where patients often have comorbidities that increase vulnerability to side effects \cite{pain_comorbidities, chronic_pain_comorbidities, anaesthesia_comorbidities}.
-Indeed, there are indications that nearly 70\% of patients suffer from unrecognized or undertreated pain \cite{pain_unrecognised}, which increases the likelihood of developing chronic pain after ICU discharge.
-Over 100 million Americans suffered from chronic pain in 2010, resulting in an economic loss ranging from \$560 to \$635 billion, higher than that for heart diseases or cancer \cite{pain_chronic_numbers, pain_cost}.
+This is a challenging task, since critically ill patients often have comorbidities that increase vulnerability to side effects \cite{anaesthesia_comorbidities}.
+Indeed, there are indications that nearly 70\% of patients suffer from unrecognized or undertreated pain \cite{pain_unrecognised}, which increases the likelihood of developing chronic pain: over 100 million Americans suffered from chronic pain in 2010, resulting in an economic loss ranging from \$560 to \$635 billion, higher than that for heart diseases or cancer \cite{pain_chronic_numbers, pain_cost}.

 Offline reinforcement learning (RL) can help clinicians address this task by identifying optimal dosing policies from retrospective data \cite{RL_offline_tutorial}.
 Unlike traditional RL, this avoids the ethical concerns of trial-and-error learning on actual patients.